umccr/bcbio-varcall-doc/somatic_filtering/validation.md

 Small variant validation
 ________________________

-This document lists tools that can be used for variant calling comparison with truth set and visualization.
+This document summarizes tools and datasets that can be used for variant calling comparison with truth set and visualization.

-* [Bcbop]
+## Tools

+* [rtgeval](https://github.com/lh3/rtgeval) - wrapper for RTG's vcfeval.

 * [Concordance between variant callers](https://github.com/vladsaveliev/concordance)